Qualifying for a Second Mortgage in BC

 2nd Mortgage Approvals Regardless of Income or Credit.

-A Second Mortgage Vancouver BC.
-Second Mortgage is a loan on the title of your home registered behind your first mortgage.
+A Second Mortgage Vancouver BC is a loan on the title of your home registered behind your first mortgage.
 Refinance up to 75% of your homes value through a 2nd mortgage regardless of your income or credit.
 Second mortgages are used to consolidate debts, home renovations, business capital and more.
 Providing you with significant cash flow relief by combining all your small debts into One Low Monthly Payment.
 Approved can take as little as 24 hrs.
 Great rate options for lower loan to values.
 Call today!

 Worried about Age, Bad Credit or Income, don’t be, we can provide you with mortgage solutions solely based on your Homes Equity

 Want to know how to estimate how much of a Second Mortgage you might qualify for?

 Get A Calculator, here is how you calculate up to 75% Loan To Value:

 75% x ($300,000) = $225,000 – ($200,000) = $25,000

 Some lenders will go as high as 85% LTV you should call your Vancouver BC Mortgage Broker to help you prepare your Mortgage Application.